gimi-org/periodiq/README.md

 - Cron-like scheduling.
 - Single process.
 - Fast and simple implementation.
-- Easy on ressources using SIGALRM.
+- Easy on resources using SIGALRM.
 - No dependencies except dramatiq ones.
 - CLI consistent with dramatiq.
 - Skip outdated message.